-Per DDA Policy 5.15, Use of Restrictive Procedures, and DDA Policy 5.20, Restrictive Procedures and Physical Interventions with Children and Youth, program staff responsible for PBSPs must review the plan at least every thirty (30) days.
+Per DDA Policy 5.15, Restrictive Procedures: Community, and DDA Policy 5.20, Restrictive Procedures and Physical Interventions with Children and Youth, program staff responsible for PBSPs must review the plan at least every thirty (30) days.
 If the data indicates progress is not occurring after a reasonable period, but no longer than six (6) months, the PBSP must be reviewed and revisions implemented as needed.
 Periodic review of restrictive intervention usage: